expectedparrot/edsl/docs/getting_started.rst

 - Python 3.9 - 3.11

-- For now, API keys for OpenAI, Google and/or DeepInfra — Stay tuned, the edsl API is coming soon!
+- Expected Parrot API key or your own API keys for OpenAI, Google and/or DeepInfra

+Get the Expected Parrot API key by creating an account at https://www.expectedparrot.com/signup

 Installation
 ------------